click here for Live Arts Workshops and Class Packages

 95 EMPIRE ST. DANCE STUDIO SCHEDULE

-*No classes 12/23-12/27.
-All other class cancellations are announced on our Facebook page
+No classes Mon 2/16 (President’s Day).
+All class cancellations are announced on our Facebook page

 SALSA FITNESS 12-1PM

 Salsa Fitness was inspired by the love for salsa music and dance and was created to bring awareness to the history of Latin dance and music.
 Salsa fitness incorporates Afro-Cuban body movement, basic fundamentals of Salsa NY style footwork and techniques from professional dancers training exercises.
 The music used in the class is an authentic salsa, Latin cha cha cha, and Afro-Cuban music.
 Salsa Fitness is for EVERYONE and is a unique fun aerobic low impact exercise.
 You will not only sweat, but you will work on your balance, core straightening, develop stamina, and burn a lot of calories while dancing and learning new moves you can use on the dance floor.